polarismorph-code/morph_flutter/README.md

 ### V1 — Design Intelligence

-Claude reads your actual design — not just your colors.
+IA reads your actual design — not just your colors.

 Not a color inverter.
 Morph reads your `ThemeData` or your `AppColors` file — whatever you already have — and generates the opposite theme from your exact palette.